srijan-96/AmazonApparelRecommendationSystem/README.md

 and then pressing enter

-Browse the direcrories and open the .ipynb files to access the code.
+Browse the directories and open the .ipynb files to access the code.

 Data files and other additional requiremenst can be found here: